Meeanee, New Zealand

-Meeanee is a locality south of the city of Napier, in the Hawke's Bay Region on the east coast of New Zealand's North Island.
-It was named after the Battle of Meeanee in India (now spelled Miani, but the area has retained the older spelling), won by Sir Charles Napier, the city's namesake.
-Along with such locations as Clive and Havelock North, it is one of several places within Hawke's Bay to be named after events or people in Colonial India.
+Meeanee is a locality south of the city of Napier, in the Hawke's Bay region on the east coast of New Zealand's North Island.
+It was named after the Battle of Meeanee (now spelled Miani) in India, won by Sir Charles Napier, the city's namesake.
+It is one of several places in Hawke's Bay, including Clive and Havelock North, that are named after events or people in Colonial India.

 History

-Meeanee was the only access inland to Taradale until the road was built in 1873, and was the site of a Catholic Marist mission station from the 1850s.
-The priests introduced viticulture to the Hawke's Bay region, planting several vineyards and establishing the Mission Estate Winery in 1851, New Zealand's oldest surviving winemaking concern.
+Meeanee was part of the only route from Napier to Taradale until Taradale Road was built in 1873, and was the site of a Catholic Marist mission station from the 1850s.
+The priests introduced viticulture to what became the Hawke's Bay wine region, planting several vineyards and establishing the Mission Estate Winery in 1851, New Zealand's oldest surviving winemaking concern.
 They also built St Mary's Church in 1863, which still stands but is now a privately owned restaurant and event venue.